 }

-the block is most likely not closed by a }
+the block is most likely not closed by a }, so

 std::unique_ptr<Block> Parser::parseBlock() {